 How to buy Litecoin online – step-by-step guide

 Step 1.
-Get a suitable wallet
+Get a suitable wallet before you buy Litecoin

+Before you go and buy Litecoin, you will need to find a suitable wallet to store LTC.
 We don’t recommend storing your Litecoin on an exchange for too long – it’s always safer to use a hardware or software wallet.
 Happily, Litecoin’s relative ubiquity means there are plenty of compatible wallets to choose from, including:

 - Ledger Wallet: Ledger is a hardware wallet, which means you can store your Litecoin (along with 30 other currencies) offline on a super-secure wireless device.